LimoWanKenobi/LimoResume/resume.md

 * Designed and developed a tool to load historical data from production log files and send them in several concurrent threads to an Invoice Emission Service allowing the team to implement regression and stress test for this service.
 * Designed and developed a Thin Client for an Invoice Validation Service helping Grupo Advantage's clients to validate thousands of invoices in minutes instead of days.
 * Designed and developed a component to generate and validate API keys used to connect to the public API of Grupo Advantage.
-* Participated on the development of the front end and backend of a web application used to validate XML invoices.
+* Participated on the development of the frontend and backend of a web application used to validate XML invoices.

 ###Lead Developer / Cofounder